BradNeuberg/cloudless/README.md

 Training info and graphs go into logs/.

+## Trained Models and Archived Data

 We currently have pretrained weights from the BVLC AlexNet Caffe Model Zoo, in src/caffe_model/bvlc_alexnet.
 This is trained on ILSVRC 2012, almost exactly as described in [ImageNet classification with deep convolutional neural networks](http://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks) by Krizhevsky et al. in NIPS 2012.

 Note that the trained AlexNet file is much too large to check into Github (it's about 350MB).
 You will have to download the file from [here](http://dl.caffe.berkeleyvision.org/bvlc_alexnet.caffemodel) and copy it to src/caffe_model/bvlc_alexnet/bvlc_alexnet.caffemodel.

-A trained, fine tuned model is available on S3 [here](https://s3.amazonaws.com/cloudless-data/bvlc_alexnet_finetuned.caffemodel).
+A trained, fine tuned model is available in a shared Dropbox file folder [here](XXX - cloudless_data/final_trained_model).
 Download this and place it into src/caffe_model/bvlc_alexnet/bvlc_alexnet_finetuned.caffemodel.
-It's current accuracy is 62.50%, while its F1 score is 0.65.
-See [logs/output0003.statistics.txt](logs/output003.statistics.txt) for full accuracy details.
+It's current accuracy is 89.77%, while its F1 score is 0.91.
+See [logs/output0005.statistics.txt](logs/output005.statistics.txt) for full accuracy details.
+Note that the trained model is available under the same Apache 2 license as the rest of the code.

+The [same shared folder](XXX - cloudless_data/final_trained_model) also has the training and validation leveldb databases.
+Trained models for earlier training runs can be found [here](XXX - cloudless_data/other_trained_models), while labelled RapidEye annotation data can be found [here](XXX - cloudless_data/annotated_data).
+Note that the annotated RapidEye imagery is downgraded and chopped up for serving by the annotation tool; nevertheless the imagery is owned by Planet Labs and is provided for reference only.
+The original raw RapidEye imagery fed into the annotation tool is not publicly available due to being owned by Planet Labs and is in a Dropbox folder (cloudless_data/original_tiffs for future reference).

+A lab notebook with notes during training runs is at [logs/cloudless_lab_notebook.txt](logs/cloudless_lab_notebook.txt).

-# Training on AWS
+## Training on AWS

 The code base includes scripts for training on Amazon Web Services (AWS) machines that have GPUs.